Erfan-ram/person-detection-PyQt-yolo/README.md

 ```

 ## Implementation
 The application is structured around a PyQt6 interface that connects to video sources, processes frames through the YOLO detection model, and displays the results with appropriate visual indicators.
-The system can process live webcam feeds or pre-recorded video files.
+The system can process live webcam .

-## Use Cases
-- Security monitoring
-- Crowd analysis
-- Footfall tracking
-- Automated surveillance systems

 This project demonstrates the integration of modern deep learning techniques with desktop application development to create practical computer vision solutions.